 Here’s the link:

 My perspective is based on neuroscience, but the theory of evolution is just as important for me.
 It’s not enough to see that the brain participates in spiritual experiences.
 Any explanations that fail to see the adaptive value of spirituality in our evolutionary history fall short of explaining why humans are so often deeply involved with religion, and why some of us aren’t.
-That’s an important part of the story.
-The brain can take us through mystic experiences, but neurotheology needs to explain why, and that brings us back to the origins of our species.
+People who aren’t interested in spirituality are also important part of the story.
+The brain can take us through mystic experiences, but neurotheology needs to explain why we (or some of us) have them, and that brings us back to the origins of our species.